Skip to content

 Conjoint analysis enables a business to make inferences about the attributes that consumers place the most importance on when choosing a product or service.
 Instead of directly asking which attributes are most important, Conjoint puts combinations in front of respondents and generates their levels of importance based on observing the behaviors of which product consumers are choosing.
 Consumers aren't always aware of what their biases are - such as always purchasing the same brand based on nostalgia.
 This is where Conjoint analysis comes into play - allowing brands to narrow in on the true most impactful aspects of a product.

-For example, breakfast cereal: it could be tricky for consumers to determine whether it's the shape of the cereal, the flavor, the sugar content, the added vitamins, or maybe even simple nostalgia for the brand that leads them to purchase it.
+For example, consider breakfast cereal.
+It could be tricky for consumers to determine whether it's the shape of the cereal, the flavor, the sugar content, the added vitamins, or maybe even simple nostalgia for the brand that leads them to purchase it.

 However, if respondents are presented with a set of different cereal combinations and asked to choose between them, it becomes clear which aspects are actually impacting consumers' purchasing decisions (including price points, which MaxDiff can't measure!).